2017-fall-arch1/2017-fall-arch1-project-1-revil0mg/README.md

 $ make
 ~~~

-To test it, try:
+To Test after compiling:
 ~~~
-$ make demo
+$ ./mainManager
 ~~~

 To delete binaries: